-Gustave’s plan was to show the ease at which his company could construct and deconstruct such an enormous, intricate, tower using paddled iron.
-Understandably, literally, every soul who gazed upon it was blown away by what was the tallest standing structure in the world, so it stayed.
+Gustave planned the ease at which his company could construct and deconstruct such an enormous, intricate, tower using paddled iron.
+Understandably, every soul who gazed upon it was blown away by what was the tallest standing structure in the world, so it stayed.

 It instantly became a source of contesting opinions, some lauding it as the French answer to the Great Pyramids of Egypt, and others like famous author Guy de Maupassant, who hated it so much he regularly took lunch in the tower’s restaurant so he wouldn’t have to look at it!